 You should have thick hiking socks to wear with the boots and some light socks at the campsite.
 We recommend 4 pairs of thick wool socks and 3 pairs of lightweight socks.

-Gaiters are optional for the Inca Trail but can be useful in providing additional protection from mud, water, dust, and small rocks that can get into your hiking boots.
+Gaiters are optional for the Inca Trail but can be helpful in providing additional protection from mud, water, dust, and small rocks that can get into your hiking boots.

-A 30-40 liter backpack is a great choice for the Inca Trail, as it provides enough space for essential gear while remaining lightweight and easy to carry.
+A 30-40 liter backpack is an excellent choice for the Inca Trail.
+It provides enough space for essential gear while remaining lightweight and easy to carry.

-Mummy-style down sleeping bags are recommended for this trek; they should be lights and temperatures rated around -10 C (14F).
+Mummy-style down sleeping bags are recommended for this trek; they should be light and comfortable, and temperatures should be around -10 C (14F).
 You can rent from us; we provide warm-down sleeping bags with liners.
 We will provide pillows on all our trekking tours.

 Bring lightweight adjustable trekking poles for the trek; if you don't have one, you can rent Black Diamond poles from us.